open-telemetry/opentelemetry-collector-contrib/exporter/honeycombexporter/README.md

 # Honeycomb Exporter

-**NOTE:** Did you know that Honeycomb now supports OTLP ingest directly?
+**NOTE:** Honeycomb now supports OTLP ingest directly.
 This means you can use an [OTLP](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) exporter and no longer need this exporter to send data to Honeycomb.

 This exporter supports sending trace data to [Honeycomb](https://www.honeycomb.io).